 Shoes must be black and sturdy; please ensure that there is no heel and fashion shoes should not be worn.
 Open-toe shoes are not suitable for school.
-We recommend that children in EYFS wear shoes with velcro straps.
+We recommend that children in EYFS (Nursery and Reception) wear shoes with velcro straps.

 On health and safety grounds we do not allow children to wear jewellery in our school.
 The exceptions to this rule are one set of small studs in the earlobe and watches.
 We ask the children to remove these objects during PE/games and swimming.
 New piercings should be done at the start of the Summer holidays to allow this.
 All children are expected to remove their earrings independently irrespective of whether they have been recently pierced.
+Please also note that allowing your child to wear earrings is at their own risk.
 Please do not allow items of value to be worn in school.
-Please also note that allowing your child to wear earrings is at their own risk.

 Make up, Cosmetics and Hair Accessories